 M0

-Stage IB
+Stage IB Breast Cancer

 Cancer has spread to the lymph nodes and the cancer in the lymph node is larger than 0.2 mm but less than 2 mm in size.
-There is either no evidence of a tumor in the breast or the tumor in the breast is 20 mm or smaller
+There is either no evidence of a tumor in the breast or the tumor in the breast is 20 mm or smaller.

 T1 or T2